ARTICLE PROCESSING CHARGES

 Article categories

-Articles must have a conceptual and theoretical basis, clear objectives or hypotheses, and insights relevant to the analysis of wildlife and ecology that arrive beyond the study area and study type.
+Articles must have a conceptual and theoretical basis, clear objectives or hypotheses, and insights relevant to the analysis of wildlife and ecology that extend beyond the study area and study type.
 Articles published in Wildlife and Ecology consist of research papers, reviews, and short notes.
 Reviews can either be quantitative or qualitative.
-The article sends to email at editor.jwepak@gmail.com.
+The article is sent to email at editor.jwepak@gmail.com

 MANUSCRIPT